 Once you’ve made a sale or provided a service, you want to get paid.
-One of the best ways to make sure that happens is to create an invoice with everything your customers need to process for payment.
-We’ll show you what your invoices need, provide examples of good invoices, and link to free invoice generators.
+You can ensure that happens if you create an invoice with everything your customers need to remit payment.

-Your invoice should have the basic information someone would need to immediately recognize your business and how you want to be paid.
-Name, address, phone number, and email should be listed.
+Your invoice should have the basic information someone would need to remit payment to you or inquire with questions.
+Your business’s name, address, phone number and email should be listed.
 If you prefer customers to contact specific people or offices for questions, include that information as well.
-For example, you may want to include the phone number for the person who handles accounts receivable in your business.
+For example, include the phone number of the person who handles accounts receivable in your business.

 List complete information, including name, address, phone number and contact name for the customer.
 If it’s a business, make sure to use the company’s legal name.

 It’s important that you list your expected payment terms.
 This includes the due date and whether you add late fees if the payment is received after the due date.
-What terms you list are up to you as long as they accurately reflect what you’ve agreed to do.
+What terms you list are up to you, but make sure they comply with any previous customer agreements or contracts.

 Invoice Payment Terms Example